ghoshsap/pid_controller_active_fluid/README.md

 ## Description

-pid_solver.cpp - starts integration and control from aligned initial condition. pid_solver_1.cpp - starts integration and control from arbritary points.
-Two inital conditions are given in init folder
+- `pid_solver.cpp`: This file initiates integration and control processes starting from an aligned initial condition

+- `pid_solver_1.cpp`: This file initiates integration and control processes from arbitrary initial conditions, allowing for more varied starting points in simulations.
+Two example initial conditions are provided in the `init` folder.